 Q5.
-Describe briefly the following questions (any four): $4 \times 5 = 20$
+Describe briefly the following questions (any four): $4 \times 5 = 20$ ther completion of this course the student will be able to

 SEMESTER - I

-Course name NON-CHORDATES 1: PROTISTS TO PSEUDOCOELOMATES
+Course name NON-CHORDATES 1: PROTISTS TO PSEU JDOCOELOMATES

 Course code UGZOOCC01

 Number of lectures 105

 Credits 6

-Marks 100
+Marks 100 Total Change: 25%

-New addition: 73% (I
+New addition: 6% (P ink) Modifications: 19%(Green)

-C11 81 and the dole to SI.
-No. Course Objectives: 1 Remembers, understands and apply the basic taxonomy, systematics and classification of Protozoa, Porifera, Cnidaria and Helminth groups, including Nematode- Plant interaction.
-2 Understand and evaluate the life cycle of Protozoans, Platyhelminthes, Nematodes.
-3 Understand and evaluate the host-parasite relationship and evolution of parasitism 4 Understand, apply and analyse the identification of invertebrate specimens and their life stages.
+Course Objectives: Sl.
+No. Remembers, understands and apply the basic taxonomy, systematics and classification of 1: Protozoa, Porifera, Cnidaria and Helminin groups, including including Understand and evaluate the life cycle of Protozoans, Platyhelminthes, Nematodes.
+2: Understand and evaluate the inergy 3: Understand and evaluate the host-parasite relationship and evolution of parasitism 4: Understand, apply and analyse the identification of invertebrates specimens and their life 4. stages.